Punta Ala: History

-Previously known as Punta Troia, changed its name to Punta Ala (from aviation jargon, Ala means wing in Italian) after the Italian aviator Italo Balbo, who had purchased some fortifications and villas in the area which later became his residences.
+Previously known as Punta Troia (derived from the Latin Port Traiani), changed its name to Punta Ala (from aviation jargon, Ala means wing in Italian) after the Italian aviator Italo Balbo, who had purchased some fortifications and villas in the area which later became his residences.
 Punta Ala literally translates to "point wing", describing the whole area as a wing of a plane with Punta Ala situated in the very tip of it.

-The modern day tourist center developed during the course of the twentieth century, particularly in the 1970s.
+The modern day tourist center developed during the course of the twentieth century, particularly in the 1960s withe the plan of the architect Walter Di Salvo.
+The village is known for its residential and commercial buildings with contemporary architecture, designed by architects such as Franco Albini, Franca Helg, Ignazio Gardella, Alfonso Stocchetti, and Ludovico Quaroni.

 The town is famous for its sailing regattas which are held by the local Yacht Club Punta Ala and the well equipped tourist port, the home of Luna Rossa.

-While Punta Ala becomes a popular family destination during the summer, the place is a tourist destination of the elite in every season, thanks to its luxury residences, second homes and boats moored at the local port.
+While Punta Ala becomes a popular family destination during the summer, the place is a tourist destination of the elite in every season, thanks to its luxury residences, second homes, boats moored at the local port and the polo club.